jsadeqiar/Chip-8/README.md

 # Description

-Written in C++, this project helped to get me into emulator development.
-From implementing specific opcodes of the Chip-8 to writing
+Written in C++, this project helped to get me into the basics of emulator development.
+From implementing opcodes, reading/writing to and from registers, managing user input and displaying output.

 # How to Build and Run
 Clone the repository and submodules: